The quantum trace as a quantum non-abelianization map: Non-abelianization maps

-It was first introduced in \cite{BonahonWongqTrace} for closed surfaces and generalized in \cite{LeStatedSkein} to open surfaces.
-It is a morphism of algebras which is injective if and only if $\Sigma$ is closed; see \cite{BonahonWongqTrace, LeStatedSkein}. \\
+in the particular case where $\omega=+1$.
+The quantum trace is a morphism of algebras which is injective if and only if $\Sigma$ has no boundary (see \cite[Proposition $29$]{BonahonWongqTrace} for the "if" and \cite[Section $7$]{CostantinoLe19} for the "only if"). \\

 For each triangle of $\Delta$, consider the clockwise cyclic order on its edges.
 Let $\alpha$ be either a closed curve or an arc between two boundary components; suppose it is placed in minimal and transversal position with the edges of $\Delta$.
 Denote by $Q_{\alpha}$ the set $\alpha\cap \mathcal{E}(\Delta)$.
 For any two points $x$ and $y$ in $Q_{\alpha}$, we write $x\to y$ if: \begin{itemize} \item $x$ and $y$ respectively belong to edges $e$ and $e'$ of a common triangle $\mathbb{T}$; \item $e$ is the immediate predecessor of $e'$ for the cyclic order; and, \item $x$ and $y$ are on a same connected component of $\alpha\cap \mathbb{T}$. \end{itemize} Let $\St^a(\alpha)$ be the set of maps $s: Q_{\alpha} \rightarrow \{-,+\}$ such that $(s(x),s(y))\neq (-,+)$ whenever $x\to y$.
 For each state $s$, let $k_s: \mathcal{E}(\Delta)\to \mathbb{Z}$ be given by $k_s(e)=\sum_{x\in e} s(x)$ for $e\in \mathcal{E}(\Delta)$, where we identify $-$ with $-1$ and $+$ with $+1$.
 For a closed curve $\alpha$ as above, one sets